daniel-su1/ByteBattles/README.md

 The game proceeds in turns, with each player taking one turn at a time.

 1. **Move a Link**: On your turn, move one of your links one space in a cardinal direction (north, south, east, or west).
 You cannot move a link onto one of your own links or server ports.
+Moving a link will end your turn.
 2. **Battle**: If you move your link onto a space occupied by an opponent's link, a battle ensues.
 The link with the higher strength wins, and the loser's link is downloaded by the winner.
 In a tie, the attacking player wins.
 3. **Download**: Moving a link off the opponent's side of the board or into their server ports results in downloading that link.
-4. **Use an Ability**: You may use one of your abilities per turn, either before or after moving a link.
+4. **Use an Ability**: You may use one of your abilities per turn, before moving a link.
 Abilities can change the game state significantly, like revealing link types or changing a link's allegiance.

 ### Abilities Explained